coelhotv/ai-agent-squad/README.md

-Ensure the `requirements.txt` file includes the package for SQLite support.
-This is required for LangGraph's checkpointer.
+Ensure the `requirements.txt` file includes the packages for SQLite checkpointing.
+These are required for LangGraph's async checkpointer.